 For an added Vegas experience, both pools have daybeds and cabanas available to rent.
 The cabanas come with a dedicated server, a stocked fridge, a complimentary fruit plate, and a host of other creature comforts.

 Pools at ARIA

-At either the regular ARIA pool area or LIQUID you can reserve seating for the day, or a rent a cabana.
-The cabanas come with a ceiling fan, coffee table, large couch assorted non-alcoholic beverages, side table, dining chairs, dining table, misting service (in-season), music docking station (upon request), personal safe, umbrella, poolside Wi-Fi access, refrigerator, storage cabinet, telephone, television, and towel service.
+At either the regular ARIA pool area or LIQUID, you can reserve seating for the day or rent a cabana.
+The cabanas come with a ceiling fan, coffee table, large couch, assorted non-alcoholic beverages, side table, dining chairs, dining table, misting service (in-season), music docking station (upon request), personal safe, umbrella, poolside Wi-Fi access, refrigerator, storage cabinet, telephone, television, and towel service.